KTH/kth-node-api-key-strategy/README.md

       "in": "header",
       "scopes": {
         "read": "Read access to data",
-        "write": "Write access to data"
+        "write": "Write access to data",
-      }
+        "readPublic": "Read only access to publicly visible data", }
     }
   }